 Language, Literacy and Numeracy test (LLN)

-All students are required to undertake a Language, Literacy and Numeracy (LLN) test mapped at ACSF level 4 for Certificate IV level courses and ACSF level 5 for Graduate Diploma, Advance Diploma and Diploma level courses conducted by Blue Lotus College (BLC).
+All students are required to undertake a Language, Literacy and Numeracy (LLN) test before starting the course at BLC.

-Candidate undertaking courses must possess sound numeracy skills since it requires them to do calculations, make reports and graphs.
+Candidates undertaking courses must possess sound numeracy skills as the courses require them to do calculations, make reports and graphs.